pfig/envion_v3.6/IPAD_GUIDE.md

 - **HTML Guide:** [https://www.peamarte.it/env/envion_v3.6.html](https://www.peamarte.it/env/envion_v3.6.html)
 - **Video Tutorials:** See README for YouTube links
 - **PlugData Website:** https://plugdata.org
+- **PlugData Documentation & Issue Tracker:** Check the PlugData repository and docs for updates on Net-Audio / URL support and other iPadOS runtime features.

 ## Still Have Questions?